Jerome-Saltmarsh/dart_lemon_bit/bleed-client/README.md

 [ ] Rounds
 -- CASUAL --
 [ ] Send custom news updates to client
-[ ] How do players acquire more ammo?
 [ ] How do players acquire more grenades?
-[ ] How do players acquire more health kits?
 [ ] Purchase Desert Eagle
 [ ] Loot Box (Gain extra points when destroyed)
 [ ] Design Level, City